"When the world sings, you have to listen. But when you sing, it slides you off a fall." A quote that echoed within…someone.

 The wanderer turned back while adjusting the four colored rings on his right hand.
 He began walking to a lavatory.

-A few paces away from his lavatory is a furnace, not a kitchen, for cooking.
-Embers still visible in it.
+A few paces away from his lavatory stood a furnace, not a kitchen, but for cooking.
+Embers still danced in its embrace.

-The wanderer stood in his lavatory designated area talking to himself, "I guess today's the day."
+The wanderer stood in his designated lavatory area, muttering to himself, "I guess today's the day."

 He picked out a chewing stick from the cup on the sink.
 This sink would not have qualified to be even considered a basic amenity, it was beyond barebones.

-But for the wanderer, this was something he could get from the town with all his savings he brought from previous city-state.
+And thus the wanderer recovered his thoughts on the sink.
+This was something he could get from the town with all his savings he brought from previous city-state.
 Albeit, that city-state was now part of this kingdom he was in.

 In front of him, he placed a small metal pipe next to the cup from behind the cup.
-The pipe's open mouth was towards him.
-The pipe was as slim as the chewing stick he held in the other hand.
+The pipe's open mouth faced him.
+Its shape was as slim as the chewing stick he held in the other hand.

 He traced a small circle on the pipe's surface, and then another next to it.
 He tapped once with the index and middle fingers right above the middle space between the two finger traced imaginary circles.